stormpath/stormpath-documentation/source/reference.rst

 The Organization resource is two things:

 1. A top-level container for both :ref:`Directories <ref-directory>` and :ref:`Groups <ref-group>` .
-2. An Account Store that can :ref:`be mapped to an Application <create-asm>` just like a Directory or Group.
+2. A pseudo-Account Store that can :ref:`be mapped to an Application <create-asm>` (just like a Directory or Group) for the purposes of user login.
+Unlike Directories and Groups, however, they do not themselves own Accounts, and Users and Groups cannot be associated to them without also being associated with a Directory.

 Organizations are primarily intended to represent "tenants" in multi-tenant applications.
 For more information about multitenancy in Stormpath, see the :ref:`multitenancy` chapter.